victorfeijo/chess95/docs/CONTRIBUTING.md

 The API and client configuration files share the same structure and can be found in their respective /src/config folders.
 In a development environment, values are referenced inside the docker-compose configuration files.

-In this project the authentication feature is not beeing used, so if you want to learn more about check the [full documentation]( you can learn more about reading the full documentation://github.com/agencyenterprise/aeboilerplate/blob/master/docs/documentation.md#configuration).
+The authentication feature is not being used at this project, so if you want to learn more about it check the [full documentation](https://github.com/agencyenterprise/aeboilerplate/blob/master/docs/documentation.md#configuration).

 # Testing

-The boilerplate comes with tests for both the API and client.
-We highly encourage you to maintain them during development.
+The Chess 95 comes with tests for both the API and client.
+We **highly encourage** you to maintain them during development.

 You can find API tests in the `api/spec` folder and the client tests inside each React components folder.